WHAT IS MAUI LIKE? IS IT THE BEST?

 Maui is not as big as Oahu, but nearly so.
+What is Maui like for rain?
 The rain is not a problem, though it might rain once or twice per day it clears up quickly.
 There are plenty of things to do on Maui like snorkeling to Molokini crater, or a downhill volcano ride on bikes, or helicopter tours around the island… there are numerous golf courses, a blowhole, and fantastic beaches for surfing, bodyboarding, or just laying around.

 To get a good idea what Maui is like geographically I encourage you to have a look at Google maps – Google Earth and see for yourself!